About Home Inspections

 - Safety hazards, such as an exposed live wire.

-The goal of a home inspection is to provide you with a better understanding of the physical condition of the home in order to make a well-informed
+A home inspection is to provide you with a better understanding of the physical condition of the home in order to make a well-informed

 decision.
 It is not a guarantee or warranty against possible future repairs.

 A home inspector, will not pass or fail a house, but rather describe its physical condition and indicate what may need repair or replacement.
+Remember: